 Question: "Does God change His mind?"

 Answer: Malachi 3:6 declares, “I the LORD do not change.
 So you, O descendants of Jacob, are not destroyed.”
 Similarly, James 1:17 tells us, “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.”
-The meaning of Numbers 23:19 could not be more clear: “God is not a man, that He should lie, nor a son of man, that He should change His mind.
+The meaning of Numbers 23:19 is clear: “God is not a man, that He should lie, nor a son of man, that He should change His mind.
 Does He speak and then not act?
 Does He promise and not fulfill?”
 No, God does not change His mind.
 These verses assert that God is unchanging and unchangeable.

 How then do we explain verses such as Genesis 6:6, “The LORD was grieved that He had made man on the earth, and His heart was filled with pain”?
 Also, Jonah 3:10, which says, “When God saw what they did and how they turned from their evil ways, He had compassion and did not bring upon them the destruction He had threatened.”
 Similarly, Exodus 32:14 proclaims, “Then the LORD relented and did not bring on His people the disaster He had threatened.”
 These verses speak of the Lord “repenting” of something and seem to contradict the doctrine of God’s immutability.
 However, close examination of these passages reveals that these are not truly indications that God is capable of changing.
 In the original language, the word that is translated as “repent” or “relent” is the Hebrew expression “to be sorry for.”
 Being sorry for something does not mean that a change has occurred; it simply means there is regret for something that has taken place.